couling/dataclass-click/README.md

 ### Name inference

-The pythonic name for options and attributes is automatically taken from the dataclass attribute name. options can then be named whatever you want.
+The pythonic name for options and attributes is copied from the dataclass attribute name.

-If you don't specify an option name, it will be inferred for you
+Options can then be named whatever you want.
+If you don't specify an option name, it will be inferred for you:

 ```python
 from dataclasses import dataclass